cmu-phil/tetrad-fx/README.md

 # Install

-It's easy to install this if you're familiar with Java, and it's easily cross-platform.
+It's easy to install this if you're familiar with JavaFX, and it's easily cross-platform.
 You need a fairly recent version version of Java to run the JavaFX, but if you have one installed, you simply need to clone the project and run the app.